Blockstream/satellite/README.md

 > <sup>*</sup>Note regarding CentOS 7: at the moment, the binary package for
 > this distribution/release installs solely the console-only receiver
 > applications.
-It does not install the applications that feature a GUI, due to
+It does not install the applications that feature a GUI.
-> missing dependencies.

 ## From Source